 9 Ways to Experience Native American Culture

-One state and 22 U.S. cities (and counting) have recast Columbus Day as Indigenous Peoples Day to honor the millions of people already living in the Americas when Christopher Columbus arrived.
+Four states and more than 20 U.S. cities (and counting) have recast Columbus Day as Indigenous Peoples Day to honor the millions of people already living in the Americas when Christopher Columbus arrived.
 On that holiday or any day, you can experience Native American culture and appreciate its staying power.

 Photo By: Indian Pueblo Cultural Center